Should I Pressure Test My RV for Roof Leaks?

 Does Pressure Testing Just Find Roof Leaks?

 Pressure testing does find roof leaks.
-But pressure testing also finds leaks along the sides of the RV too.
-In fact, when we had our RV tested we had no roof leaks.
+However, pressure testing also finds leaks along the sides of the RV.
+In fact, when we tested our RV, we found no roof leaks.
 All of the leaks were on the sides of the RV along the moldings, compartment doors, and windows.

 Leaks typically occur anywhere a penetration is made through a roof or side wall.
-Very often they also occur along the side wall panel joints and along the corners of an RV.
+Very often, they also occur along the side wall panel joints and around an RV’s corners.
 Luckily, an air pressure test can find them all.

 How Much Does it Cost To Pressure Test for RV Leaks?